 After unit acceptance but prior to occupancy, a PHA representative will conduct a lease orientation with the family.
-The head of household or spouse is required to attend.
+The head of household, spouse, or cohead is required to attend.

 Orientation Agenda

 When families attend the lease orientation, they will be provided with: